LEVS Binck Blocks ai1 extended min

 Program

-32,000 m² nature-inclusive residential tower for 351 rental flats (including 190 social rental, 119 medium rental and 42 free sector rental) in 6 different vertical neighbourhoods with collective spaces, a commercial plinth and blurring zone as a connection to the neighbourhood, social services, bicycle parking
+32,000 m² nature-inclusive residential tower for 351 rental apartments (of which 190 are social rental, 119 are mid-range rental, and 42 are free sector rental) in 6 different vertical neighborhoods with collective spaces, a commercial base, and a blurring zone as a connection to the neighborhood, social services, and bicycle parking.

 Design